GoodClover/ohno-OSM/ohno.md

 ... every way you touch will be part of a massive landuse multipolygon relation that won't load in JOSM.

 ...
-JOSM takes over your soul ever so mor.
+JOSM takes over your soul ever so more.

 ...
-JOSM starts flipping your left & right mouse button.
+JOSM starts flipping your left and right mouse button.

 ...
 JOSM's snow for christmas is displayed all the time, not just at start up.

-...
-2 JOSM keyboard shortcuts are randomly switched.
+... two JOSM keyboard shortcuts are randomly switched.

 ... a JOSM plugin suddenly stops working.